string1225/string1225/README.md

 ### Welcome 👋

-Please feel free to find some interesting projects here to make the life better. 😄
+Please feel free to find some interesting projects here to make the life better.

+And you are warmly welcome to contact me for more interesting things.😄

 Perferred tech: Docker, Node.js, Python3